bigcommerce/docs/guides/lint-a-document-with-dx-linter-script.md

 >
 > `nvm use 18`

-1. Open terminal and navigate to the repo containing the file's folder.
+1. Open terminal and navigate to the file's folder.

 2. Run `npx github:bigcommerce/dev-docs-style-guide-linter ./{{yourfilename}}.mdx.`